kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0145 Repair stations.md

 ### §145.163   Training requirements.

 \(a\) A certificated repair station must have and use an employee training program approved by the FAA that consists of initial and recurrent training.
-An applicant for a repair station certificate must submit a training program for approval by the FAA as required by §145.51(a)(7).
+An applicant for a repair station certificate must submit a training program for approval by the FAA as required by [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.51   Application for certificate.|§145.51]](a)(7).

 \(b\) The training program must ensure each employee assigned to perform maintenance, preventive maintenance, or alterations, and inspection functions is capable of performing the assigned task.

 \(c\) A certificated repair station must document, in a format acceptable to the FAA, the individual employee training required under paragraph (a) of this section.
 These training records must be retained for a minimum of 2 years.

-\(d\) A certificated repair station must submit revisions to its training program to its responsible Flight Standards office in accordance with the procedures required by §145.209(e).
+\(d\) A certificated repair station must submit revisions to its training program to its responsible Flight Standards office in accordance with the procedures required by [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.209   Repair station manual contents.|§145.209]](e).

 \[Doc.
 No. FAA-1999-5836, 66 FR 41117, Aug.
 6, 2001, as amended at 70 FR 15581, Mar.
 28, 2005; Amdt.
 145-30, 79 FR 46985, Aug.
 12, 2014; Docket FAA-2018-0119, Amdt.
 145-32, 83 FR 9176, Mar.
 5, 2018\]